jonpchin/personal_collection/logic/README.md

-# masterMind
+# logic
-Demo can be found at http://jonc.16mb.com/MasterMind/
+Demo can be found at http://jonc.16mb.com/logic/